-- Exceptional FCQ scores (average for all courses above 6.5 for items 7-11) - Public recognition of excellence in teaching (e.g., an award, invited lecturer/keynote on teaching pedagogy nationally or internationally, serving as an FRC Teaching Fellow, etc.) - (Co-)development and public dissemination of an innovative high-impact teaching practice beyond the classroom - Development of a new departmental or interdisciplinary program - Leading re-authorization and accreditation activities in the year of a formal review - 9.
+- Exceptional FCQ scores (average for all courses above 6.5 for items 7-11) - Public recognition of excellence in teaching (e.g., an award, invited lecturer/keynote on teaching pedagogy nationally or internationally, serving as an FRC Teaching Fellow, etc.) - (Co-)development and public dissemination of an innovative high-impact teaching practice beyond the classroom - Development of a new departmental or interdisciplinary program - Leading re-authorization and accreditation activities in the year of a formal review - Applying and/or Receiving grant as PI/Co-PI, senior personnel, or evaluator related to teaching - New course Development, including development of courses in difference modes, such as online, hybrid, digital, virtual, and/or other future formats. - Authorship of a textbook and/or chapter focused on counselor education and supervision. - Authorship of a peer reviewed journal focuses on teaching counselor education or supervision - 9.
 Scholarly/Creative Work: This section provides guidance and expectations for the scholarly/creative work domain.
 The department recognizes that research and scholarly/creative work can take many forms.
 Thus, we have designed our annual criteria to reflect these differences.
 Regardless of research methodology, our department values scholarship that focuses on fundamental discovery, integrates existing knowledge, and translates research to practice (including practitioner-focused research).
 We also recognize the scholarly study of teaching and learning as a form of research.

 In the general assessment of research and scholarly work, the department places greater weight on items which have undergone some form of peer review.
 Non-peer reviewed work will also be considered as part of the faculty member's record but in general, will be weighted less than peer reviewed work.
 Our department encourages collaborative research, including with students.
-We strongly caution against publishing and presenting in predatory outlets.
-Please consult with the Kraemer Family Library or senior faculty for a list of potential predatory journals and publishers or for additional guidance on this matter.
+We strongly caution against publishing and presenting in predatory outlets, please refer to the online

+Beall's list of potential predatory journals and publishers for guidance on this matter.
 Our department encourages collaborative research, including with students/alumni and peers, thus single-authored and co-authored work are counted equally, and author order is immaterial.